willpuckett/kb_can/can.md

 ![U2C Block Diagram 3](https://raw.githubusercontent.com/willpuckett/kb_can/master/diagrams/u2c_diagram_3.svg)

 The diagram doesn't really communicate how much more open a chassis feels without the primary tool cabling.
 It becomes much easier to work in the chassis area without the additional clutter, and reduces the likelihood of accidentally dislodging something.
-It also means that the printer doesn't have to be fully disconnected and unscrewed and flipped over to make a change to wiring at the toolhead, dramatically simplifying maintainence.
+It also means that the printer doesn't have to be fully disconnected and unscrewed and flipped over to make a change to wiring at the toolhead, dramatically simplifying maintenance.

-The removal of the primary tool from the primary mcu also has the advantage of putting less heat through the primary board, reducing cooling requirments in some cases.
+The removal of the primary tool from the primary mcu also has the advantage of putting less heat through the primary board, reducing cooling requirements in some cases.

 While on the subject of thermals, it's worth noting that canbus might not work as well for printers with enclosures that run at very high temps.
 For instance, the data sheet for STM32F072 states an ambient operating range of -40ºC to 85ºC, but the actual range for an early ebb board and all its components is probably lower.